 An example of this type of medication that everyone knows about by is ibuprofen.
 You should avoid taking it if you’ve drunk soda.

-Ibuprofen is incompatible with sweet fizzy drinks since the carbon dioxide and acid present in them increase the absorption and concentration of this drug in the blood.
+Ibuprofen is incompatible with sweet fizzy drinks since the carbon dioxide and acid they contain increase the absorption and concentration of this drug in the blood.

 In this case, it’s impossible to control the dose.
-Hence, this could cause the danger of producing a toxic effect that mainly affects the kidneys.
+Hence, this could put your at risk of producing a toxic effect that mainly affects the kidneys.